creativescala/creative-scala/book/src/pages/polygons/README.md

-# Polygons and Polar Coordinates
+# Points, Paths, and Polygons

 In this chapter we'll learn about polar coordinates and use them to draw polygons and stars.